AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 * Added namespace support to the Android module.

 ### Flutter Assurance 4.0.1

 * Added namespace support to the Android module.

-### React Native Core 6.0.1

-* Added namespace support to the Android module.